We wanted to start the new year by looking at some of the best Link Building tools.

 I love BuzzStream's Chrome browser extension known as BuzzMarker.
 It helps you scan websites and social profiles for contact information and where email addresses are not found, it provides the link to the contact page.

 I really like JustReachOut, it is all about pitching to journalists and media groups.
 It provides a rich database to discover journalists, their ranks in respective industries, content, guest posts,location, and much more.
-Essentially, this platform exists to help sites get their links and web addresses mentioned in various media publications.
+Essentially, this platform exists to help sites get their blog post and web addresses mentioned in various media publications.

 The software shows by rank the list of journalists who would be interested in linking back to your website.
 It also connects you to editors who comment to increase the reply rate.